egreenberg90/CIA-Spellchecker/README.md

 1. Make sure you have the required versions of Java (7+) and OpenOffice.

-2. Download the zip file.
+2. Click on this link: https://www.dropbox.com/s/8etadftyrybqnib/CIA_spellchecker_openoffice2.oxt?dl=0

-3. Unzip the file to reveal the oxt.
+3. Download from Dropbox.

 4. Double click the oxt.
 The OpenOffice Extension Manager should pop up.
 Click Ok to install the extension.